mark-watson/SwiftAI-book/manuscript/deeplearning_intro.md

 # Deep Learning Introduction

+Apple's work in smoothly integrating deep learning into their developer tools for macOS, iOS, and iPadOS applications is in my opinion nothing short of brilliant.
+We will finish this book with an application that uses two deep learning models that provide almost all of the functionality of the application.

 Before diving into Apple's CoreML libraries in later chapters we will take a shallow dive into the principles of deep learning and take a lay-of-the-land look at the type of most commonly used models.
 This chapter has no example programs and is intended as background material.

 Most of my professional career since 2014 has involved Deep Learning, mostly with TensorFlow using the Keras APIs.
 In the late 1980s I was on a DARPA neural network technology advisory panel for a year, I wrote the first prototype of the SAIC ANSim neural network library commercial product, and I wrote the neural network prediction code for a bomb detector my company designed and built for the FAA for deployment in airports.
 More recently I have used GAN (generative adversarial networks) models for synthesizing numeric spreadsheet data and LSTM (long short term memory) models to synthesize highly structured text data like nested JSON and for NLP (natural language processing).
 I have also written a product recommendation model for an online store using TensorFlow Recommenders.
 I have several USA and European patents using neural network and Deep Learning technology.